Ostomy Pouch Maintenance Made Easy with Flushable Liners

 lyndaj

 Just want to share that I use an item which has made ostomy pouch maintenance a breeze.
 The product is flushable ostomy pouch liners.
 Not suitable for septic tanks.
 The liner is inserted into the pouch from the top.
-When a change is required, simply pull the liner out at the top of the pouch and throw into toilet.
+When a change is required, simply pull the liner out at the top of the pouch and throw it into the toilet.
 No fuss, no muss.
-Full instruction for use comes with the package.
+Full instructions for use come with the package.

 AlexT